Facial recognition firm Clearview AI tells investors it’s seeking massive expansion beyond law enforcement

 But the presentation shows the company has based its “product expansion plan” on boosting corporate sales, from financial services and the gig economy to commercial real estate.
 On a slide devoted to its “total addressable market,” government and defense contracts are shown as a small fraction of potential revenue, with other possible sources including in banking, retail and e-commerce.

-Is there anything “they wouldn’t sell this mass surveillance for?” said Jack Poulson, a former Google research scientist who now runs the research advocacy group Tech Inquiry.
+Is there anything “they wouldn’t sell this mass surveillance for?” asked Jack Poulson, a former Google research scientist who now runs the research advocacy group Tech Inquiry.
 “If they’re selling it for just regular commercial uses, that’s just mass surveillance writ large.
 It’s not targeted toward the most extreme cases, as they’ve pledged in the past.”

-Clearview said in 2020 that it would stop working with private businesses following a BuzzFeed News report that found the company had offered its tool to stores, banks and other companies, including through 30-day free trials.
+Clearview said in 2020 that it would stop working with private businesses after a BuzzFeed News report that found the company had offered its tool to stores, banks and other companies, including through 30-day free trials.

-In his statement to The Post, Ton-That said, “Our principles reflect the current uses of our technology.
+In his statement to The Post, Ton-That said: “Our principles reflect the current uses of our technology.
 If those uses change, the principles will be updated, as needed.”

 Clearview clients can upload a photo to look for matches in the company’s face database, with the results often linking to the person’s other accounts across the Web.
 The company said its “index of faces” is now 11 times larger than the facial databases of “any government or nongovernment entity today.”
 (Many of the company’s claims in the document, including that one, could not be independently verified.)

-Clearview was a little-known start-up until a New York Times report in early 2020, based on internal emails and public records uncovered by researchers, revealed the extent to which local police departments had begun using it to hunt down potential suspects.
+Clearview was a little-known start-up until a New York Times report in early 2020, based on internal emails and public records uncovered by researchers, revealed the extent to which local police departments had begun using it to find potential suspects.

-The company said it has since grown its client list to more than 3,100 law enforcement agencies across the U.S., including the Department of Homeland Security, the Federal Bureau of Investigation and the U.S. Army.
+The company said it has since grown its client list to more than 3,100 law enforcement agencies in the United States.
+It has contracts with the Department of Homeland Security, the FBI and the Army.

-Clearview has in the last year built up its executive ranks and advisory board with formerly high-ranking police and government officials.
-The company also has championed its work in helping to identify wanted criminals, including rioters at the U.S. Capitol on Jan.
-6.
+Clearview has in the past year built up its executive ranks and advisory board with former high-ranking police and government officials.
+The company also has championed its work in helping to identify wanted criminals, including alleged rioters at the U.S. Capitol on Jan.
+6, 2021.

 But much of its new pitch to investors centers on its pursuit of the “limitless future applications” of nongovernment work, including in banking, health care, insurance and retail.
 “Everything in the future, digitally and in real life, will be accessible through your face,” the presentation says.

-The company said in the presentation that it is hoping to raise $50 million in a third round of investment, known as a “Series C.” The company raised $30 million in a similar funding round last summer, which valued the company at $130 million.
+The company said in the presentation that it is hoping to raise $50 million in a third round of investment, known as a “Series C.” The company raised $30 million in a similar funding round last summer that valued the company at $130 million.

-Its relatively modest valuation, tech experts suggest, could be a reflection of the saturated market for facial recognition algorithms, the company’s legal precarity, or the fact that its biggest selling point, its vast facial-data cache, has been called “illegitimately obtained.”
+Its relatively modest valuation, tech experts suggest, could be a reflection of the saturated market for facial recognition algorithms, the company’s precarious legal situation or the fact that its biggest selling point, its vast facial-data cache, has been called “illegitimately obtained.”

 The company said in the presentation it could “revolutionize” how workers in the gig economy are screened and be used to evaluate people on apps used for dating or finding babysitters, house cleaners or repair contractors.

-The presentation included the logos for a number of different companies, including Airbnb, Lyft and Uber, and Ton-That said they were “examples of the types of firms that have expressed interest in Clearview’s facial recognition technology for the purposes of consent-based identity verification, since there are a lot of issues with crimes that happen on their platforms.”
+The presentation included the logos for a number of companies, including Airbnb, Lyft and Uber.
+Ton-That said they were “examples of the types of firms that have expressed interest in Clearview’s facial recognition technology for the purposes of consent-based identity verification, since there are a lot of issues with crimes that happen on their platforms.”

-But spokespeople at those three companies told The Post they had no plans to work with Clearview and had never expressed interest in a partnership.
+Spokespeople at those three companies told The Post they had no plans to work with Clearview and had never expressed interest in a partnership.

 Several other companies whose logos Clearview used as examples of potential business partners, including the babysitter service Sittercity and the shopping-mall giant Simon, also said they had no plans to pursue any relationship with the company.

-Justine Sacco, a spokeswoman with the Tinder and OkCupid parent company Match Group, said the companies had discussed nothing and that “Clearview is misusing our logo and does not have permission to use it in their materials.”
-An official at another company said they were furious to have been included in Clearview’s presentation and were considering their legal options.
+Justine Sacco, a spokeswoman with Tinder and OkCupid parent company Match Group, said that the companies had discussed nothing and that “Clearview is misusing our logo and does not have permission to use it in their materials.”
+An official at another company expressed anger over it being included in Clearview’s presentation and said it was considering legal options.

-Clearview also said in the presentation that its systems could be used to solve “tough physical security problems” in retail and commercial real estate markets, and it included the logos of mall giants and superstores, including Target and Walmart.
+Clearview also said in the presentation that its systems could be used to solve “tough physical security problems” in retail and commercial real estate markets, and it included the logos of retail superstore companies such as Target and Walmart.
 Those companies did not immediately respond to requests for comment.

 The company said in the presentation that it has developed other systems beyond facial recognition, including for recognizing license plates and “movement tracking,” and that it is developing or researching a number of other surveillance techniques: camera software to detect guns and drugs; “gait recognition” systems to identify a person based on how they walk; “image to location” systems to pinpoint a person’s whereabouts based on a photo’s background; and “contactless fingerprint” recognitions systems to scan a person’s identity from afar.